TeamMH/minehut.xyz/pages/plugins/recommended-plugins.md

 ### Minigame Servers

 -   `Item Editor` - Allows admins to create items wth over the top enchatments and cool names.
--   `Holographic Displays` - Create floating text in your server.
+-   `HolographicDisplays` - Create floating text in your server.